Home / All Posts / How to Install Peel and Stick Over Existing Tile

 To prep the surface, have sandpaper (around 120 grit for light sanding), a sanding sponge or optional extension pole sander for larger rooms, and a vacuum or damp cloth to clean up dust.
 You’ll also want a measuring tape, level, utility knife, and a straight edge or carpenter’s square for clean, accurate cuts.

-Step 1: Clean the tile
+Step 1: Clean The Tile

 A close-up view of a light-colored tiled floor with grout lines between the tiles.